Colitis

 Common Causes

-• Infections: Bacterial infections (e.g., Salmonella, E. coli), viral infections (e.g., cytomegalovirus), and parasitic infections can all cause colitis.
+• Infections: Bacterial infections (e.g., Salmonella, E. coli), viral infections (e.g., cytomegalovirus), and parasitic infections can cause Colitis.

 • Reduced Blood Flow: Ischemic colitis results from decreased blood supply to the colon, often due to narrowed arteries or blood clots.